-Sapper - Wikipedia Sappers facilitate and support the movement, defence, and survival of superordinate and allied forces, and impede those of enemies The term "sapper" is used in the British Army and Commonwealth nations, the U S military, and the militaries of other countries
+Sapper - Wikipedia Sappers facilitate and support the movement, defense, and survival of superordinate and allied forces, and impede those of enemies The term "sapper" is used in the British Army and Commonwealth nations, the U S military, and the militaries of other countries

 U. S. Army Sapper Microsite | The United States Army In the American Army the Sapper is a combat engineer that supports the front-line infantry Sappers install portable bridges, tank traps and other construction that provides tactical support